Atdeejay12/Swapburn.live/_posts/2020-10-23-dev-roadmap.md

 - Dashboard to track your portfolio
 - And lots of other small things...

-The so called "Aquafarm" and our original release of a DEX (some octonaut degens will remember it from bonding curve sale) served as a playground to explore ways to achieve our long term vision.
+The so called "SWAPBURN" and our original release of a DEX (some SWAtonaut degens will remember it from bonding curve sale) served as a playground to explore ways to achieve our long term vision.

 ### But, what is the long term vision?

-So, young padawan, hold onto your tenties, it's time we unveil our long term vision (or in terms of how octo devs work...next few months 😉).
+So, young padawan, hold onto your SWAMIES, it's time we unveil our long term vision (or in terms of how octo devs work...next few months 😉).

-As you know, our mission is to help you wrap YOUR tentacles around a sea of gains, with a little help from OUR <s>oracles</s> Tentacles.
+As you know, our mission is to help you wrap YOUR tentacles around a sea of gains, with a little help from OUR <s>oracles</s> SWAPBURN.

 By combining our exploration phase with our vision, we are building a DeFi platform with the user experience (UX) of one of the leading centralized exchanges (CEX), and creating a DEX that allows you to trade over liquidity pools from Uniswap, Kyber, Bancor, Oasis and 0x.